Louis-desc/CSE/README.md

 ## Repo architecture

 - `models.*` : regroup every deeplearning model used
 - `data.*` : Deal with data generation and pre-treatment.
+- `utils.*` : regroup every utility functions
+- `ckpt` : is the place where NeuroMatch Models are saved.

 ## Systems settings